 How do we do this?
 A master class in the art of conversation is available to us by listening to journalists’ interviews, whether on radio or television.
 Certainly some journalists rely on pre-determined questions and lean on a written script (and this is audibly obvious), but the best of the profession listen, respond and ask for more.

-Below is a link to an interview done by CBC’s Anna Maria Tremonti of The Current.
+Consider an interview done by CBC’s Anna Maria Tremonti of The Current.
 In addition to the compassionate and attentive tone of her voice, the success of this interview comes from the fact that each question is open-ended and based on what has just been said.

 Think about the conversations you need to have and the power of these phrases used by Anna Maria during the interview: